epam/edp-install/docs/operator-guide/upgrade-edp-3.0.md

     * The `gerrit-ssh-port` parameter is moved from the `gerrit-operator.gerrit.sshport` to `global.gerritSSHPort` [values.yaml](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml#L30) file.
     * In edp-gerrit-operator, the `gitServer.user` value is changed from the `jenkins` to `edp-ci`[values.yaml](https://github.com/epam/edp-gerrit-operator/blob/release/2.13/deploy-templates/values.yaml#L96) file.

-This section provides the details on upgrading EDP from the v.2.12.x to the v.3.0.x.
+This section provides the details on upgrading EDP to 3.0.
 Explore the actions and requirements below.

 1. Update Custom Resource Definitions (CRDs).
 Run the following command to apply all necessary CRDs to the cluster: